rajmayank/You-Dont-Know-JS/README.md

 # You Don't Know JS (book series)

+---

+All chapters are available in `html` and `pdf` format for easy reading.
+You don't really have a excuse now to not know JS in and out.

+TODO:
+- [ ] Compile each chapter in one `html` and `pdf`
+- [ ] Compile the whole book in one `html` and `pdf`

+I have done the above two, for printing purpose (yes, I prefer hardcopy! ).
+But it's a manual process right now and I can't do it every time I update the repo.
+Will look into adding it to the pipeline.

+This repo will automatically udpate every Sunday whenever the master on the orignal repo has some udpates.

+This fork is available at https://github.com/rajmayank/You-Dont-Know-JS

+---

 This is a series of books diving deep into the core mechanisms of the JavaScript language.
 The first edition of the series is now complete.

 <a href="http://www.ebooks.com/1993212/you-don-t-know-js-up-going/simpson-kyle/"><img src="up %26 going/cover.jpg" width="75"></a>&nbsp;